top of page

 • An honorarium of $1,000.

-For conVERGE to offer selected artists what they actually need and want to be able to develop their work, each residency will be customized based on input received in the applications.
+In order for conVERGE to offer selected artists what they actually need and want to be able to develop their work, each residency will be customized based on input received in the applications.
 The application asks artists to consider the components offered in the residency and express what they think is important, what should be prioritized, and how they will use the components for their proposed project or idea.

 For full details about each component, see ‘The residency in depth’ below.